Your Carpet - step by step

 Our wool comes from the Middle East sheep Awassi.
 Herded by local Bedouin or Palistinian farmes.
 The sheep is sheared in early spring.

 Awassi sheep is a nomadic sheep.
 A real toughie.
 The fleece is long, open and lofty.
 This wool is ideal for making carpets - because of its coarseness and resilience.
-The quality of the wool - and the method of weaving - makes Kusiner rugs extra resistant and durable - but still very soft under your feet - and well suited for ‘high-traffic areas’ in your home.
+The quality of the wool - and the method of weaving - makes Kusiner carpets extra resistant and durable - but still very soft under your feet - and well suited for ‘high-traffic areas’ in your home.

 #2 Preparing the Wool

 When the wool arrives in the weaving center, the women start to make it ready for weaving.
 First step is to spin the fleece into yarn.
 This is done by hand on small drop spindles.
 After spinning, the wool has to soak in cold water for 3 hours.
-This is to avoid irregular absorption of colour.
+This is to try to avoid irregular absorption of colour.

 #3 Dyeing the Wool

-Sarah is dyeing the wool.
+Here Sarah is dyeing the wool.
 The work is slow, heavy and hard.
 The wool boils in water with dye for 3 hours.
 It takes half a day to dye 15 kilos of wool.
-After dyeing, she drains the wool and hang it to dry in the sun for a couple of days.
+After dyeing, she drains the wool and hangs it to dry in the sun for a couple of days.

 #4 Drying and spinning the wool

 After cleaning and dyeing the wool, the wool is hung to dry in bundles.
 It takes 3-5 days for the wool to dry completely.
-When the wool is dry, the women, spin the wool again on the drop spindle.
+When the wool is dry, the women spin the wool again on the drop spindle.
 This time, they spin two strands of wool into a thicker yarn - and then finally wrap it into yarn balls.